Minolta AF 28-135mm F4-4.5 A-mount lens review by QuietOC

 |comment:||Far from being a secret this was the most expensive AF zoom lens when Minolta released them in 1985.
 The suggested retail price was $526.
 The dealer cost was $300 in quantity--six times the cost of the AF 50 1.7 and exactly twice the price of the 70-210 f/4.
 And it is still no secret, since it remains the most expensive original Minolta AF zoom on the used market today.|

 The first copy I purchased had some minor damage including a cracked focus scale window.
 I returned this lens for a refund.
 The second copy I purchased had a small piece of metal lodged in the zoom mechanism preventing it from zooming out fully.
 I was able to disassemble the lens and remove this obstruction.
 This copy looked excellent.
 I bought a third copy with a bad zoom mechanism that I repaired, and a fourth copy that had some junk inside the front lens elements that was easily cleaned.
+After picking up a LA-EA4, I purchased the fifth copy without caps in good condition.

 Testing outdoors yield some back focus tendency, but very good overall sharpness.
 The lens is also rather varifocal.
 The rendering is quite nice, though the bokeh isn't terribly smooth.